lynvierra/liri-node-app/README.md

   * Actors in the movie.
 If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

-If you haven't watched "Mr. Nobody," then you should: http://www.imdb.com/title/tt0485947/

-It's on Netflix!

 node liri.js do-what-it-says